Collection Development Policy

 Prospective Collection Development:

-- Selection criteria: Since audiovisual purchases are made by the Libraries only upon request from the faculty, it is assumed that the faculty member has considered such factors as relevance of the proposed purchase to the curriculum; anticipated frequency of use; interdisciplinary nature of the content; favorable reviews or awards; reputation of the producer and distributor; technical quality; lasting interest; and need for and availability of public performance rights or digital transmission rights.
-While every effort will be made to accommodate faculty requests, the Libraries’ acquisition of audiovisual materials is dependent upon the funding available.
+- Selection criteria: Since audiovisual purchases are made by Simpson Library only upon request from the faculty, it is assumed that the faculty member has considered such factors as relevance of the proposed purchase to the curriculum; anticipated frequency of use; interdisciplinary nature of the content; favorable reviews or awards; reputation of the producer and distributor; technical quality; lasting interest; and need for and availability of public performance rights or digital transmission rights.
+While every effort will be made to accommodate faculty requests, Simpson Library’s acquisition of audiovisual materials is dependent upon the funding available.
 For expensive items, faculty members should preview the DVD or video before requesting the purchase.
-The Libraries may seek matching funds from departments or programs to extend the Libraries’ limited media budget.
+Simpson Library may seek matching funds from departments or programs to extend the Library’s limited media budget.

 - Physical media: DVDs preferred, VHS if necessary (NTSC only)